lukekwon98/BistroExterior_Texture_PixelShader2/README.md

 ### 6. Transparent Cube
 - A rotating black cube that becomes transparent using the '6' key and adjustable transparency with `k` and `l` keys

-### 7. Additional Shader Effects
-- Not implemented

 ## Assets
 - **Textures:** `woodentable.jpg`, `danji.jpg` (stored in the Data folder)